 - You receive bills addressed to you from businesses you have no relationship with.

 - There are items on your bank or credit card statements that you don’t recognise.

 - Your loan or credit card application is rejected due to a poor credit rating even when you know you have a good track record.

 - Mail you have been waiting for does not arrive.

 Having your identity stolen can cause extreme emotional and financial stress, so be sure to reach out for help.
 There are steps you can take and people you can speak to if you think your identity has been stolen or your personal information has been misused.

-Change all your passwords online and remember to make them strong and unique.
-Change any PIN numbers too.
+- Change all your passwords online and remember to make them strong and unique.

-Contact IDCARE, a free support service for people impacted by identity theft.
+- Contact IDCARE, a free support service for people impacted by identity theft, to build a response plan.
 Visit the IDCARE website or call 1800 595 160.

-Report identity theft to Scamwatch to help warn others in the community.
+- Report scams to Scamwatch to help warn others in the community.

-You can also contact the police via the Police Assistance Line: 131 444.
+- You can also report the matter to police via the Police Assistance Line: 131 444.